 The NHS recommends that pregnant women aim for 150 minutes of moderate exercise every week, with walking, yoga and swimming all brilliant pregnancy exercises.

-If you want to do light cardio, strength, resistance and yoga, a Jennis Pregnancy workout is just the thing.
+If you want to do light cardio, strength, resistance and yoga, Jessica Ennis-Hill's pregnancy exercise app, Jennis Pregnancy, is just the thing.
 All our workouts have been designed by physios and they have all been designed specifically to support pregnant women – all of which should help you get a better night’s sleep.

 2. Drink up – but not too late